D-aikos/daikos-portfolio/writeups/OverTheWire-Bandit/level01-02.md

 # OverTheWire: Bandit — Level 1 → Level 2

-Read a file with restricted permissions to retrieve the next level password.
+Read the password stored in a file named `-` (a filename that looks like a flag) in the home directory.

 We start by connecting to the remote server using the provided credentials: